Rhymes with Peace: 100+ Words for Poetry, Rap, and Songwriting | Belekar Sir’s Academy

 One-syllable rhymes are crisp and punchy, often used for emphasis or to create strong cadences.
 These words are especially useful in rap and modern poetry where brevity enhances impact.

-Example: “After struggle comes the feast, the long-awaited time of peace.”
+“After struggle comes the feast, the long-awaited time of peace.” (slant rhyme)

 These short, strong rhymes can be used in repetition, internal rhymes, or line endings for maximum poetic effect.